Pruning Japanese Maples

 When pruning upright maples you want to remove branches from the inside that crossover.
 If you have a ‘V’ shaped trunk the inside crossover branches are those growing inside the ‘V’.
 If you collect JMs you have probably noticed that most JMs grow in the ‘V or vase’ shape.

 Additionally, customers send me photos of their maples and ask about 3′ of new growth that stick out from the structure of the maple.
 The key is not to let these branches get that long.
-Prune these branches at about 8 to 10 inches from the main structure of the maple, don’t let your maple spend its energy growing something you don’t want.
+Prune these branches at about 6″ to 8″ from the main structure of the maple, don’t let your maple spend its energy growing something you don’t want.
 This also applies to branches and leaves originating below the graft.
 Below the graft is root stock which is usually a green leaf seedling.
 Always remove this growth.